-General Meeting Information
+General Webinar Information

-- In the room: Please sign in and handouts are available. - On the phone: Handouts available via Webinar, Meeting Notice, and Medical ToolKit Web site. - Training and Experience will often be referred to as "T&E". - Authorized User(s) will often be referred to as "AU(s)". - Today's meeting is being transcribed by a court reporter. - All comments made today will be captured on the T&E docket (NRC-2018-0230) and included in our review. - If you speak a comment today, you do not need to again submit that same comment on Regulations.gov. - Oral and written comments have equal weight.
+- Handouts attached to the webinar are SECY-18-004; the FRN; and a copy of the slides. - Training and Experience will often be referred to as "T&E". - Authorized User(s) will often be referred to as "AU(s)". - Today's webinar is being transcribed by a court reporter. - All comments made today will be captured on the T&E docket (NRC-2018-0230) and included in our review. - If you speak a comment today, you do not need to again submit that same comment on Regulations.gov. - Oral and written comments have equal weight.